About the Book

 —Lee Brain, former Mayor of Prince Rupert (2014–22)

-—Ceilidh Marlow, executive director, Tourism Prince Rupert
+—Ceilidh Marlow, former executive director, Tourism Prince Rupert

 —Rod Mickleburgh, longtime journalist and prize-winning author of On the Line: A History of the British Columbia Labour Movement